 For years people asked if they could shoot with me.
-Now you can me through a series of hands-on workshops where you’ll see how I work and the cameras and lenses I use.
-You’ll learn how to use the lighting techniques I’ve written about in magazines and books.
-During these informal sessions you’ll also get to ask questions and shoot photographs for your portfolio, providing a fully interactive experience A full model release is included.
+Now you can join me through a series of hands-on workshops of studio and infrared photography where you’ll see how I work and the cameras and lenses I use.
+You’ll learn how to use the techniques I’ve written about in magazines and books.
+During these informal but hands-on sessions you’ll get to ask questions and shoot photographs for your portfolio, providing a fully interactive experience

 Getting Started in LED Lighting.
-During this workshop you’ll make portrait and glamour photographs using the Rotolight LED lighting equipment, including the Anova V2 and RL-48 lights by themselves and together using colored filters and diffusion material to create interesting lighting effects.
-This two-hour workshop is limited to two photographers and is held in my home/studio located 20 miles south of Denver.They typically held Tuesday through Sunday.
+During this workshop you’ll make portrait and glamour photographs using Rotolight LED lighting equipment, including the Anova V2 and RL-48 lights by themselves and together using colored filters and diffusion material to create interesting effects.
+This two-hour workshop is limited to two photographers and is held in my home/studio located 20 miles south of Denver.Workshops typically held Tuesday through Sunday.
 The $325 fee includes model fee and a full release.
-Click CONTACT and let me know when you would like to attend.
+Click Contact link and let me know when you would like to attend.

 Magic of Umbrellas—Minimum Lighting, Maximum Quality is a 90-minute workshop limited to five attendees and includes hands-on instruction and attendees will have one-on-one time to photograph models.
 Fee is $85 per person.
 Bring a camera because everyone gets to shoot!
 The last workshop was sold out and several people had signed up on a waiting list.
 Details for the next workshop will be posted when available.

 Coming in 2015: Getting Started in Digital Infrared Photography is available for presentation to camera clubs and other photographic organizations.
 It’s a step-by-step look into the world of capturing and processing digital infrared images.
 It starts with looking at the why, gives options on how to do it and wraps up with the ins-and-outs that make the difference between IR and traditional imaging.